 I stumbled on this obscure little number and stayed with it, thanks to a sparkling McGuire and a sturdy Lundigan who seems just right for the sober-sided doctor.
 Poor Jane (McGuire), she's having a heck of a time adjusting to being a doctor's wife.
 She wants to succeed, but the phone's always ringing calling him away, even in the middle of their wedding itself.
-It's just one frequently amusing challenge after another; plus a mother-in-law who prefers for sonny another woman who's also a doctor and knows the score unlike the awkward Jane.
+It's just one frequently amusing challenge after another; plus a mother-in-law who prefers that sonny marry another woman who's also a doctor and knows the score unlike the awkward Jane.
 But then it is the winsome McGuire with her magical smile and a flimsy nightgown, so we know things will work out in the end.

 It's an entertaining 90-minutes, better than I expected, with an excellent supporting cast that lends both bite and wit to the proceedings.
 Then too, I expect married life for a doctor hasn't changed that much since 1950, so I guess there are some lessons for the medically minded.
 Anyway, it's a lively little programmer without approaching the memorable.